Connect with others who understand.

 Common warts are round, rough bumps that often develop where the skin is broken, such as near a bitten fingernail or a picked hangnail.
 Warts often develop on the hands and feet but, unlike dyshidrotic eczema blisters, can appear on other parts of the body.

 Whereas dyshidrotic eczema appears on the palms, warts usually develop on the fingers, around the nails, and on the backs of the hands.
-In addition, warts on the hands — called common warts — look different from dyshidrotic eczema.
+In addition, warts on the hands — called common warts — look different from dyshidrotic eczema symptoms.

 Warts that appear on the soles of the feet are also quite different from dyshidrotic eczema.
-Called plantar warts, they are often flat or grow inward, due to pressure from being walked on.
+Called plantar warts, they’re often flat or grow inward due to pressure from being walked on.

 What Causes Warts?

-Warts often result from a human papillomavirus (HPV) infection.
-Because they’re caused by a virus, warts are contagious.
-In contrast, dyshidrotic eczema is an autoimmune disease and can’t be spread to other people.
+In contrast, dyshidrotic eczema stems from the immune system and can’t be spread to other people.
 Anyone can get warts, although they’re more likely to affect children, teens, and people with weakened immune systems.

 How Are Warts Treated?

-There’s no cure for an HPV infection, but warts themselves often go away on their own.
+There’s no cure for an HPV infection, but warts may go away on their own as the immune system clears the virus.
 If they don’t, a dermatologist can freeze or burn them away or remove them chemically.
 Stubborn warts can be treated with lasers, medication injections, or immunotherapy.

-Although warts and dyshidrotic eczema are different conditions, there is a link between the two conditions.
-Because eczema can cause breaks and wounds in the skin, skin affected by eczema can be more vulnerable to HPV — and therefore, to wart development.
+Although warts and dyshidrotic eczema are different conditions, there’s a link between the two.
+Because eczema can cause breaks and wounds in the skin, skin affected by eczema can be more vulnerable to HPV — and therefore, to warts.
+Talk to your doctor for information about how to control your eczema to reduce the chances of getting warts.

 Talk With Others Who Understand

-Have you experienced dyshidrotic eczema outbreaks or warts?
+Have you had dyshidrotic eczema outbreaks or warts?
 How did you treat them?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Share your experience in the comments, post to your Activities page, or connect with others in Groups.

 A MyEczemaTeam Member